Vulnerable people get attention at 'True Opening' academic year

 The unequal treatment is also an issue that according to the activists universities should do more.
 While pasting the QR codes, Tim de Winkel explains that his action group is asking for attention on stage.
 “International colleagues are extremely isolated.
 A Chinese colleague of mine had no contact with anyone for nine months during coronalockdown.
 She was completely isolated.”

-These colleagues do not always have Dutch contracts and have to get by on a grant of 800 euros.
+These colleagues do not always have Dutch contracts and have to survive on a grant of 800 euros.
 They often have visas and so they are stuck.
 “It is often the invisible ones,” says De Winkel.
 “We always make a point of temporary contracts.
-We also had successes, but some successes were not felt at all for them.
-So today we want to give this specific message.”
+We have also had successes, but some successes were not felt at all by them.
+So we want to give this specific message today.”

 Josefien van Marlen, program manager at ECHO, also says that universities should do more about inclusion and diversity.
 “The system isn't built for everyone,” she says.
 Unfortunately, she concludes that since she was on the university council eight years ago, the same problems still exist.
 “We need to hear and see marginalized groups.
 Universities are not yet built on diversity.”